echo-dave/unKnowd/README.md

 - Realtime updating of events to the public via available public displays [https://unknowd.herokuapp.com/viewer](https://unknowd.herokuapp.com/viewer)
 - Current design goals only make public events available to viewer displays
-- Users can communicate with the community without having to first friend everyone and or pass around information - need to borrow a ladder or need a hand?
-Ask the real people in you local community
+- Users can communicate with the community without having to first friend everyone - need to borrow a ladder or need a hand?
+Ask the real people in your community
 - Users can upload photos so it’s easier to recognize people you don’t see often in the community and applies that photo to posts and events
 - Community members can post events like a simple gathering for food or a gallery opening across town